Underwater Session FAQs

 "Do I have to order prints through you?"

-I do, however, suggest it and even took the time to write a 791 word article explaining the importance of printing and why you should print through me.
+I do, however, suggest it and even took the time to write an article explaining the importance of printing and why you should at least consider ordering your prints through me.

 And, if pricing is what you think might be the problem, you should definitely take a look.
 Go ahead and look.
 You'll be surprised!